oatlog/oatlog/doc/planning_report/main.typ

 == SQL

-Since the queries are essentially database queries, we can express them as Pseudo-SQL.
+Since the queries can be seen as database queries, we can express them as pseudo-SQL.
 The queries become quite complicated because SQL is not a great language to express both reads and writes in the same query.